 The competition is on hold.
 No applications are being accepted for the 2018-2019 year.

 Applicants must first complete an online application form, then upload the following components via the online application system.

-- Description of the project (4 pages maximum).
-Include information on the educational value of the experience to the participants.
-Be explicit about the experiential nature (hands-on component) of the trip.
-What makes the activities substantially different than classroom lectures on the Ann Arbor campus?
-The review committee is multidisciplinary and reviewers are not likely to be from your discipline.
-Also include the expected benefits to the host country institutions.
+1. Description of the project (4 pages maximum) that explains the educational value of the experience to the participants.
+Project descriptions should be explicit about the experiential nature (hands-on component) of the trip, address what makes the activities substantially different than classroom lectures on the Ann Arbor campus, detail the academic objectives, and include the expected benefits to the host country institution(s).

-- ELF Budget Form Includes per-student cost for airfare, lodging, food, local transportation, visas, and required immunizations.
-Include other sources of funding (on or off-campus), if any.
+2. ELF Budget Form that details per-student cost for airfare, lodging, food, local transportation, visas, and required immunizations.
+Budgets should include other sources of funding (on or off-campus), if any.

-- Itinerary.
-Provide a detailed plan for the entire trip, including all dates, locations, and brief description of activities.
+3. Detailed itinerary that provides a plan for the entire program/project, including all dates, locations, and brief description of planned activities.

-- Course syllabus that presents the trip’s academic content, outlines student learning outcomes, and provides a framework for how students will be evaluated.
+4. Course syllabus that presents the program/project’s academic content, outlines student learning outcomes, and provides evidence and a framework for how students will be evaluated.

-- Endorsement from Chair/Dean of applicant's Department/School.
-Applicants will request an endorsement via their online application from their chair/dean.
-Chairs/Deans will be sent a link via email to complete their endorsement in the online application system.
+5. Endorsement from Chair/Dean of applicant's Department/School.
+Applicants will “Request an endorsement” from their chair/dean through their online application.
+Chairs/Deans will be sent a link via email to submit their endorsement through the online application system.

 - Proposals must be from faculty and must make clear the experiential component of the program—“experiential” meaning student learning through hands-on participation in course-related activities outside the classroom.
 Proposals must articulate how students will engage with local partners at the visit site and what the value of the interaction will be for both students and in-country partners.